Cavers, Scottish Borders: History

 Robert The Bruce rewarded ‘The Good’ Sir James Douglas with lands spread across Scotland.
-These included Cavers, granted in 1320.
+The Emerald Charter of 1320 does not mention Cavers, although is commonly assumed to include it.
 Sir James had been Bruce's trusted lieutenant at Bannockburn in 1314, and was key to his power base in southern Scotland.

-The lands passed to James, 2nd Earl of Douglas, who, like so many other Douglases, was not to die in his bed, but on the field of battle, at Otterburn in 1388.
+The lands were controlled by James, 2nd Earl of Douglas in right of his wife, and he, like so many other Douglases, was not to die in his bed, but on the field of battle, at Otterburn in 1388.
 James's sons and (a) daughter(s) were all illegitimate.
-To ensure their succession, he granted the lands of Drumlanrig (see Marquess of Queensberry) to his bastard son William and Cavers to Archibald.
+To ensure their succession, he granted the lands of Drumlanrig (see Marquess of Queensberry) to his bastard son William and it is assumed that Cavers was granted to Archibald, but this happened several years after James' death.

-Cavers remained in Douglas hands until 1975 when James Palmer-Douglas moved away from Cavers and the remaining lands of the once vast estates in Roxburghshire were put on the market.
+Cavers remained in Douglas hands until 1878, and then through the female line until 1975 when James Palmer-Douglas moved away from Cavers and the remaining lands of the once vast estates in Roxburghshire were put on the market, James having slowly sold off much of the estate after the death of his grandmother in 1949.